Table of Contents

 6.5.
 Modify the attribute of the user

-To modify the attribute of the user use replace
+To modify the attribute of the user use replace, as mentioned-below:

 $ vi user_alexei_replace.ldif